 Santorini Red Beach

 Our first stop was supposed to be the red beach which we could not make due to the high tide but our captain promised to make for it by stopping at one of the swimming spots near Amoudi Bay.

 Red beach is considered to be one of the most beautiful Santorini beaches.
-The beach isn’t sandy but is made up red and black volcanic pebbles.
-If you are visiting by road the beach is some 15 hike down the mountain through rocky path.
+The beach isn’t sandy but is made up of red and black volcanic pebbles.
+If you are visiting by road the beach is some 15 hike down the mountain through a rocky path.